The Factory: Sexual radicals

 Andy Warhol commented on mainstream America through his art while disregarding its conservative social views.
 Almost all his work filmed at the Factory featured nudity, graphic sexuality, drug use, same-sex relations and transgender characters in much greater proportion to what was being shown in mainstream cinema.
 By making the films, Warhol created a sexually lenient environment at the Factory for the "happenings" staged there, which included fake weddings between drag queens, porn film rentals, and vulgar plays.
 What was called free love took place in the studio, as sexuality in the 1960s was becoming more open and embraced as a high ideal.
 Warhol used footage of sexual acts between his friends in his work, such as in Blue Movie, a 1969 film directed, produced, written and cinematographed by Warhol.
 The film, starring Viva and Louis Waldon, was the first adult erotic film depicting explicit sex to receive wide theatrical release in the United States.

-Holly Woodlawn and Jackie Curtis were noted drag queens who were part of the Factory group, as was transgender woman Candy Darling.
+Holly Woodlawn and Candy Darling were noted transgender women who were part of the Factory group, as was drag queen Jackie Curtis.
 Andy Warhol frequently used these women and other sexual non-conformists in his films, plays, and events.
 Because of the constant drug use and the presence of sexually liberal artists and radicals, drugged orgies were a frequent happening at the Factory.
 Warhol met Ondine at an orgy in 1962: